 If the moment of “this is boring” is reflective of anything, it is that the explorer child is quite simply playing with language.
 They noticed these string of words makes adults react in ways their words (aka symbolic playthings) might not typically impart.
 A child in the pre-operational stage of development (between the ages of 3 and 7-8) does not know what the extremely experienced-based concept of “boring” is.
 That child does not know how to think conceptually yet.
 And thats great!
 That means they can have a hell of a lot more fun with hardly any input, or stimulation.
 A piece of lint is their hero.
 More simply put, the meaning behind “boring” is dependent on the attention it receives.
 We didn’t pay it any attention at the time and we all moved on.
 I prefer to direct my attention to catapulting mud-balls and making wheels out of grapevines.

-• This topic was modified 2 years, 4 months ago by Matthew Wetzler.
+This topic was modified 3 years ago by Matthew Wetzler.